 Synthetic opioids are substances that are synthesized in a laboratory and that act on the same targets in the brain as natural opioids (e.g., morphine and codeine) to produce analgesic (pain relief) effects.
 In contrast, natural opioids are naturally occurring substances extracted from the seed pod of certain varieties of poppy plants.
-Some synthetic opioids, such as fentanyl and methadone, have been approved for medical use.
+Some synthetic opioids, such as fentanyl, methadone, and buprenorphine have been approved for medical use.

-Clandestinely produced synthetic opioids structurally related to the Schedule II opioid analgesic fentanyl were trafficked and abused on the West Coast in the late 1970s and 1980s.
-In the 1980s, DEA controlled several of these illicitly produced synthetic opioids such as alphamethylfentanyl, 3-methylthiofentanyl, acetyl-alphamethylfentanyl, beta-hydroxy-3-methylfentanyl, alpha-methylthiofentanyl, thiofentanyl, betahydroxyfentanyl, para-fluorofentanyl, and 3-methylfentanyl.
+Clandestinely produced synthetic opioids structurally related to the Schedule II opioid analgesic fentanyl were trafficked and used on the West Coast in the late 1970s and 1980s.
+In the 1980s, DEA controlled several of these illicitly produced synthetic opioids such as alphamethylfentanyl, 3-methylthiofentanyl, acetyl-alphamethylfentanyl, beta-hydroxy-3-methylfentanyl, alphamethylthiofentanyl, thiofentanyl, beta-hydroxyfentanyl, para-fluorofentanyl, and 3-methylfentanyl.

-As of 2013, there has been a re-emergence in the trafficking and abuse of various clandestinely produced synthetic opioids, including several substances related to fentanyl.
-Some common illicitly produced synthetic opioids that are currently encountered by law enforcement include, but are not limited to, acetyl fentanyl, butyryl fentanyl, beta- hydroxythiofentanyl, furanyl fentanyl, 4-fluoroisobutyryl fentanyl, acryl fentanyl, and U-47700.
+As of 2013, there has been a re-emergence in the trafficking and use of various clandestinely produced synthetic opioids, including several substances related to fentanyl.
+Some common illicitly produced synthetic opioids that are currently encountered by law enforcement include, but are not limited to, acetyl fentanyl, butyryl fentanyl, beta- hydroxythiofentanyl, furanyl fentanyl, 4-fluoroisobutyryl fentanyl, acryl fentanyl, U-47700, and benzimidazole-opioids such as etonitazene and isotonitazene.